ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 **Build Configuration.**
 We compile the `qlever-server` binary with `RelWithDebInfo` rather than `Release`.
-Both use the same optimization level (TODO: verify), but `RelWithDebInfo` retains debug symbols, which allows `perf` to resolve function addresses to human-readable names and to correctly attribute time to inlined call sites.
+Both use the same optimization level but `RelWithDebInfo` retains debug symbols, which allows `perf` to resolve function addresses to human-readable names and to correctly attribute time to inlined call sites.
 We additionally pass `-fno-omit-frame-pointer`, which restores the frame pointer register.
 This flag restores the frame pointer at negligible runtime cost, giving `perf` reliable call stack reconstruction.

-The cmake command used is:
-`cmake -B build-profile-20260325 \
--DCMAKE_BUILD_TYPE=RelWithDebInfo \
--DCMAKE_C_COMPILER=gcc \
--DCMAKE_CXX_COMPILER=g++ \
--DCMAKE_LINKER=/usr/bin/lld \
--DCMAKE_CXX_FLAGS="-fno-omit-frame-pointer" \
--DCMAKE_C_FLAGS="-fno-omit-frame-pointer"`

 **Cache state.** We run each query under two cache conditions.

-In the *warm-cache* run, we execute the query once before before profiling to load the relevant index blocks into the OS page cache (the kernels in-memory buffer of recently accessed file data) (TODO: what is an index block).
+In the *warm-cache* run, we execute the query once before before profiling to load the relevant index blocks into the OS page cache (the kernels in-memory buffer of recently accessed file data).
 This isolates the CPU-bound cost of the export pipeline: vocabulary lookups that miss the LRU cache are served from RAM rather than disk, so the flamegraph reflects decompression and string construction work rather than I/O wait.

 In the *cold-cache* run, we evict the vocabulary file from the OS page cache immediately before recording using `vmtouch -e`. vmtouch is a utility that inspects and manipulates the page cache residency of specific files.